-This webinar summarises the material in the upcoming NAFEMS publication “How to get Started with Simulation Data Management”.
-After a brief description of the key aspects of SDM and SPDM solutions and an update on the state of the art in industry after 2 decades of deployments of commercial solutions, it describes how to approach an SDM project and achieve a first successful SDM deployment.
-It describes how todevelop an SDM strategy and justify an SDM project, how to identify a project manager, how to prepare to engage with stakeholders within the organisation and with potential solution vendors, how to identify the capabilities your organisation will require, running a proof of concept and building a project plan for a first deployment.
+This webinar summarised the material in the upcoming NAFEMS publication “How to get Started with Simulation Data Management”.
+After a brief description of the key aspects of SDM and SPDM solutions and an update on the state of the art in industry after 2 decades of deployments of commercial solutions, it described how to approach an SDM project and achieve a first successful SDM deployment.
+It described how to develop an SDM strategy and justify an SDM project, how to identify a project manager, how to prepare to engage with stakeholders within the organisation and with potential solution vendors, how to identify the capabilities your organisation will require, running a proof of concept and building a project plan for a first deployment.
 It also describes common pitfalls to avoid.

 Due to a technical issue with WebEx the presentation recording is not available.
 Mark presented on a similar topic at the NAFEMS Americas CAASE20 Conference and this presentation is available to view using this link.

 This webinar was available to all NAFEMS members exclusively as part of their membership.